helpers/handlebars-helpers/README.md

 * YAML is picky, so don't be surprised if the parser throws an error from improperly placed quotation marks.
 * Seriously, don't be surprised.
 If you even come onto the issues and act surprised when it happens, an automated message will tell you to read the first bullet.

-Here is an example of the format to follow in your `CHANGELOG` file:
+Example of the format to follow in your `CHANGELOG` file:

 ``` yaml
 v0.1.2